 The first step toward receiving financial aid is to complete a Free Application for Federal Student Aid (FAFSA) any time after October 1.
 Applications completed after our April 1 filing deadline will be processed on a rolling basis.

 By completing the FAFSA, undergraduate students will be considered for federal aid, which can include Direct Student Loans, Federal Grants, such as Pell and SEOG, State Grants such as the Pennsylvania State Grant, and Federal Work-Study Programs.

-- First-time freshmen and transfer students: If you are beginning at Pitt Johnstown in the fall term, a financial aid offer letter will be mailed to your home address.
-First-time freshmen and transfer students will obtain access to the Pitt Portal shortly after being accepted.
+- First-year and transfer students: If you are beginning at Pitt Johnstown in the fall term, a financial aid offer will be emailed to you.
+First-year and transfer students will obtain access to the Pitt Portal shortly after being accepted.
 The information included within your financial aid offer is the same as the information that's available in your Student Center.
 Login to my.pitt.edu and search for "Student Center" to access.
 Any changes made after your initial offer letter will be emailed to your Pitt email account.

 - Continuing undergraduate students: You will receive your offer once Satisfactory Academic Progress (SAP) is checked in May.

 We encourage you to continually monitor your financial aid award(s) through the student center.
 You can find the most current information regarding your awards and any changes that may have been made to them.